 Left-click on the ‘OK’ button to save the setting.

-Now you will be able to see all your files extensions.
+Now you will be able to see all of your files’ extensions.
 This comes in handy when you are trying to deal with files associated with certain programs.

-We have created another article about how to change file types by editing the file extensions, in order to view more specific steps to change the file type.
+We have created another article about how to change file types by editing the extensions, in order to view more specific steps to change the file type.

 Without being able to see the extensions, you won’t be able to tell at first glance what type of file you are dealing with.

 I can see why Microsoft may have chosen the approach to turn it off by default.
 It would prevent people from accidentally removing or incorrectly changing the extension when renaming files.

-So, after you change the setting please be very careful the way you rename files.
+So, after you change the setting be very careful about how you rename them.
 There is a secondary precaution Windows has to avoid a catastrophe.
 A prompt is usually displayed to warn you of the change.

-It will only be changed once you confirm it, otherwise, it will revert the file back to the original if you choose.
+It will only be changed once you confirm it, otherwise, it will revert it back to the original if you choose.